kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

 A ClusterClass becomes more useful and valuable when it can be used to create many Cluster of a similar shape.
-The goal of this document is to explain how ClusterClasses can be written in a way that they are flexible enough to be used in as many Cluster as possible by supporting variants of the same base Cluster shape.
+The goal of this document is to explain how ClusterClasses can be written in a way that they are flexible enough to be used in as many Clusters as possible by supporting variants of the same base Cluster shape.

 **Table of Contents**